Colorado's Oil And Gas Regulators Must Now Consider Public Health And Safety

 More local control over where drilling can happen

 Perhaps the biggest shift will be giving local communities more control in regulating oil and gas development.
-South of Greeley, residents of Erie, Colo. have been pushing for that as they've watched multiple drilling projects come through their neighborhoods.
+South of Greeley, residents of Erie, Colo., have been pushing for that as they've watched multiple drilling projects come through their neighborhoods.

-"The first time when they were close to us and drilling you could actually feel the vibration in our house," says Robin Goldsmith, as she loads her aging terrier into her SUV.
+"The first time when they were close to us and drilling, you could actually feel the vibration in our house," says Robin Goldsmith, as she loads her aging terrier into her SUV.

 That first well pad was about 1,000 feet away.
 That's more than double the distance from homes that the state requires, so there wasn't much she could do to stop it.